programmfabrik/easydb-documentation/content/webfrontend/datamanagement/features/plugins/autokeyworder/_index.en.md

 ## Plugin API

+> **Currently deprecated!**
+>
+> The plugin API endpoint is currently not working and is revised for a future version of the plugin.
+>
+> This part can be ignored for now.

 The plugin provides a new endpoint for the easydb API: `api/plugin/base/easydb-auto-keyworder-plugin/start_now`.

 This API can be called with a GET/POST request with an empty body.
 If the request is authenticated, the `start_now` flag in the base configuration is set to `true`.
 The next time the base configuration is loaded, this flag causes the worker loops to start immediatly.
 The behaviour is the same as if you enable the **Start update process after saving** checkbox in the base configuration in the frontend.